Last edited by:

 MORE BOAT AMENITIES

-The Jonesport Shipyard (207-497-2701) has the added attraction of Bluenose Cottage, a two-bedroom bungalow located a short walk from the premises with a wraparound deck and water views, is available by the week but often books months in advance.
+The Noreen family, former owners of the Jonesport Shipyard, offer Bluenose Cottage, a two-bedroom bungalow located a short walk from the premises with a wraparound deck and water views; it is available by the week but often books months in advance.
 A one-bedroom apartment is available for crew changes or a night ashore.
-Call for more information.
-The Harbor House Hotel also has a few rooms recently upgraded and are ready to accommodate visitors.
-The owners plan to open a tapas bar and menu in 2022.
-(207-747-1625)
+Click the link for more information.
+The Harbor House Hotel by Umaniii offering guest rooms and a one-bedroom apartment is at 27 Sawyer Square, (888) 711-8169.

 Photo: T/T Dog Star by R. Rubadeau